metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 The Saints defensive line are not winning upfront.
 Shanahan is punking this defense.

 49ers seem to have three solid skill players on offense - Deebo Samuel, Emmanuel Sanders, and George Kittle.
 Also helps that the team can run the ball with a combination of different halfbacks.
+And unlike Kyle Shanahan's Falcons the year they went to the Super Bowl, this team actually has pass rushers worth a damn.